cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 Partitioning:
 * For T1, there are only 2 blocks which is < 4.
 So
-    * B1 (index 0 in the time interval) can be grouped with other blocks having N % 4 == 0 or 2.
+    * B1 (index 0 in the time range) can be grouped with other blocks having N % 4 == 0 or 2.
 Because 0 % 2 == 0.
-    * B2 (index 1 in the time interval) can be grouped with other blocks having N % 4 == 1 or 3.
+    * B2 (index 1 in the time range) can be grouped with other blocks having N % 4 == 1 or 3.
 Because 1 % 2 == 1.
 * For T2,
-    * B3 (index 0 in the time interval) can be grouped with other blocks having N % 4 == 0.
+    * B3 (index 0 in the time range) can be grouped with other blocks having N % 4 == 0.
-    * B4 (index 1 in the time interval) can be grouped with other blocks having N % 4 == 1.
+    * B4 (index 1 in the time range) can be grouped with other blocks having N % 4 == 1.
-    * B5 (index 2 in the time interval) can be grouped with other blocks having N % 4 == 2.
+    * B5 (index 2 in the time range) can be grouped with other blocks having N % 4 == 2.
-    * B6 (index 3 in the time interval) can be grouped with other blocks having N % 4 == 3.
+    * B6 (index 3 in the time range) can be grouped with other blocks having N % 4 == 3.
 * For T3,
-    * B7 (index 0 in the time interval) can be grouped with other blocks having N % 4 == 0.
+    * B7 (index 0 in the time range) can be grouped with other blocks having N % 4 == 0.
-    * B8 (index 1 in the time interval) can be grouped with other blocks having N % 4 == 1.
+    * B8 (index 1 in the time range) can be grouped with other blocks having N % 4 == 1.
-    * B9 (index 2 in the time interval) can be grouped with other blocks having N % 4 == 2.
+    * B9 (index 2 in the time range) can be grouped with other blocks having N % 4 == 2.
-    * B10 (index 3 in the time interval) can be grouped with other blocks having N % 4 == 3.
+    * B10 (index 3 in the time range) can be grouped with other blocks having N % 4 == 3.
-    * B11 (index 4 in the time interval) can be grouped with other blocks having N % 4 == 0.
+    * B11 (index 4 in the time range) can be grouped with other blocks having N % 4 == 0.
-    * B12 (index 5 in the time interval) can be grouped with other blocks having N % 4 == 1.
+    * B12 (index 5 in the time range) can be grouped with other blocks having N % 4 == 1.
-    * B13 (index 6 in the time interval) can be grouped with other blocks having N % 4 == 2.
+    * B13 (index 6 in the time range) can be grouped with other blocks having N % 4 == 2.
-    * B14 (index 7 in the time interval) can be grouped with other blocks having N % 4 == 3.
+    * B14 (index 7 in the time range) can be grouped with other blocks having N % 4 == 3.

-Compaction Plans:
+Compaction Groups:

 * Partition ID: 0 \
   Partition Number: 4 \